-This late-summer 2 day course in the Chamonix Valley makes an inspiring complement & fine progression from our UK based Mt Blanc Training Weekends.
-It also acts as a great warm up for our Climb Gran Paradiso course, and then, the ascent of Mont Blanc itself…
+This late summer 2 day course in the Chamonix Valley makes an inspiring complement & fine progression from our UK based Mt Blanc Training Weekends.
+It also acts as a great warm up for our Monte Rosa Mountaineer or Climb Gran Paradiso courses and then for a future ascent of Mont Blanc itself…

 The magnificent, yet highly accessible Chamonix Valley and Mont Blanc Massif provides an ideal Base Camp for this inspiring 2 day Mont Blanc training and intro alpine mountaineering course.

 - Have an enjoyable & sociable 2 day mountain hut expedition in the Mont Blanc Massif

 - Come away with improved mountaineering movement skills especially using crampons and scrambling on rock